What is a Relational Database?

 - A logical data model on epistolary relations

-- Login to nodegoat.net with the username 'demo' and the password 'demo' and go to Design to see how this data model has been developed as an interface.
+- Login to nodegoat.net with the username 'demo' and the password 'demo' and go to Model to see how this data model has been developed as an interface.

 Now that you are able to conceptualise a data model that can host your data, you are ready for a next step: how to deal with all these uncertain dates, ambiguous statements, and conflicting source material.
 These challenges are covered in the next blog post "Formulating Ambiguity in a Database".